Equine Enterprise

 The Quarter Horse Unit at Fresno State breeds all of our broodmares by artificial

-February and June.
-The foals stay with their mother in the pasture until they reach
+born between February and June.
+The foals stay with their mother in the pasture until

-about 6 months of age.
-Then they are weaned in groups to reduce the stress of separation
+they reach about six months of age.
+They are then weaned in groups to minimize stress

 The foals are halter broke and taught to lead from an early age.
 Students teach them